 Here are some of the best arcade cabinets out there today.

 1. AtGames Legends Ultimate

-If you want the biggest bang for your buck, when it comes to licensed games, packed into a single arcade cabinet, then you can’t go wrong with AtGames Legends Ultimate.
+If you want the biggest bang for your buck, when it comes to licensed games, packed into a single arcade cabinet, then you can’t go wrong with AtGames Legends Ultimate (no longer available).
 It includes 300 titles, including Joe & Mac, Iron Commando, Drakkhen, Aladdin and Lion King.